Dancing with the Stars (American TV series): Hosts

-Judging panel
+Judges

-The regular judges are Len Goodman, who serves as head judge, Carrie Ann Inaba, and Bruno Tonioli.
-Goodman was absent for much of season 19, all of season 21, much of season 23 and all of season 29.
-Julianne Hough, who was a professional dancing partner for seasons 4–8, was added as a full-time judge on the panel for three seasons, 19–21, after having been a guest judge in the previous two seasons.
-She did not return for season 22.
-Hough did return as a full-time judge for seasons 23 and 24 but did not return subsequently.
-Julianne's brother, Derek Hough, replaced regular head judge Len Goodman for season 29, as Goodman was unable to be in Los Angeles due to COVID-19 travel restrictions, though he was able to "share his ballroom expertise" from England during the season via pre-taped clips.
-Several former contestants appeared as judges in episode 200 (in season 11), including Hélio Castroneves, Mel B, Drew Lachey, Gilles Marini, Kelly Osbourne, and Emmitt Smith.
-Other celebrities, most often those who are associated with the world of dancing, former professional dancers, and past contestants have appeared as the fourth judge or in absence of one of the main judges, including Paula Abdul, Donnie Burns, Nick Carter, Cher, Maksim Chmerkovskiy, Michael Flatley, Kevin Hart, Jessie J, Rashad Jennings, Baz Luhrmann, Ricky Martin, Idina Menzel, Abby Lee Miller, Mandy Moore, Olivia Newton-John, Kenny Ortega, Donny Osmond, Pitbull, Redfoo, Alfonso Ribeiro, Robin Roberts, David Ross, Shania Twain, Leah Remini and Zendaya.
+The regular judges included Len Goodman, who served as head judge, Carrie Ann Inaba, and Bruno Tonioli.
+Goodman was absent for much of season 19, the entirety of season 21, much of season 23, and the entirety of season 29.
+Julianne Hough, who had been a professional dancing partner for seasons 4 through 8, was added as a full-time judge for seasons 19 through 21, after having been a guest judge in the previous two seasons.
+She did not return for season 22, but she did return as a full-time judge for seasons 23 and 24, but did not return subsequently.
+Julianne's brother, Derek Hough, replaced Len Goodman for season 29, as Goodman was unable to travel from London to Los Angeles due to COVID-19 travel restrictions, though he was able to "share his ballroom expertise" during the season via pre-taped clips.
+Goodman announced during the season 31 semifinals that he would be retiring from the show at the end of the season.

-The seventh episode of Season 31 marked the first time five judges were ever featured on the panel at once, when Michael Bublé appeared as both a performer and bonus judge for a themed night featuring his music.
-Goodman announced during the Season 31 Semifinals that he would be retiring from the show at the end of the season.